zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 ^Moving on to the next lesson, it's important to understand that pretty much everything in SwiftUI is a view, but not every view is a view.

 ^Concepts like UIViewControllers, delegates and similar do not exist in SwiftUI.

-For example..
+^With that being said..as an example, it shouldn't be surprising that...

 ---